kkots/ggxrd_hitbox_overlay_2211/README.md

 ; all ground throw ranges should be higher. drawPushboxCheckSeparately = true

+; Specify true or false.
+; Setting this to true may increase the performance of transparent screenshotting which may be useful if you're screenshotting every frame.
+; The produced screenshots won't have such improvements as improving visibility of semi-transparent effects or changing hitbox outlines to
+; black when drawn over the same color. useSimplePixelBlender = false

 ; A keyboard shortcut.
 ; Pressing this shortcut will show/hide the mod's UI window. modWindowVisibilityToggle = Escape